phosxd/Ity/README.md

 2. Ensure the GCC (g++) install is present at `/opt/local/bin/g++-mp-14` (MacPorts).
    If you installed with Homebrew, the location will be different & you will need to edit `build.sh` to change the path declared as `MAC_GPP_PATH`.
 3. Install Bash 5.3.0 or later, then use it to run `build.sh`.

+## Windows Build
+Windows is not supported at the moment.
+However, I am actively working on a build process for it & making the source code fit the Windows standards.

 ## Build flags
 You can pass flags to the build script.